Frequently Asked Questions

 What supervision is available at night?

 Students staying in Bean an Tí houses will be fully supervised by the Bean / Fear an Tí.
-Students staying in the Coláiste will be fully supervised by the on-site Course Principal, male and female night supervisor (1 per corridor).
+Students staying in the Coláiste will be fully supervised by the on-site Course Principal, Accommodation Manager and male and female night supervisors (1 per corridor, 4 in total).
 Ardchinnirí or Prefects are also employed to assist with night supervision.

 My son / daughter is staying in the Coláiste, are the boys and girls on separate corridors?